SAP/luigi/docs/navigation-configuration.md

 ## First steps

-To configure navigation, edit the file in the `src/luigi-config` folder of your project, specifically the `navigation:` category.
+To configure navigation, edit the JavaScript configuration file of your project, specifically the `navigation:` category.
+See [application setup](application-setup.md) for instructions on where to find this file for your framework.

 >**TIP:** You can use [Luigi Fiddle](https://fiddle.luigi-project.io) to experiment with configuration.